magento/devdocs/guides/v2.1/cloud/project/project-patch.md

   - Cloud
   - Upgrade
 ---
 Sometimes we provide a custom patch to address a specific issue.
-Third-party extension developers can also provide a custom patch.
-Copy the custom patches to the `/m2-hotfixes` directory and test them on your local workstation.
+Also, third-party extension developers can provide a custom patch.
+Copy the custom patch to the `/m2-hotfixes` directory and test it on your local workstation.

 {% include cloud/note-upgrade.md %}

 #### To apply and test a custom patch:
 You can only apply patches during the build phase of redeployment.

-1. On your local workstation, create a branch from the Integration environment.
+1. On your local workstation, create a branch based on the `integration` branch.

     ```bash
     magento-cloud environment:branch <branch-name>